-Stevens Art Studios - Constructed in 1986, the building includes faculty offices, printmaking studio with lithography and photo silk screening, and studios for painting, photography, sculpture, ceramics, drawing, and graphic design.
+Stevens Art Studios - Constructed in 1986, the building includes faculty offices; printmaking studio with lithography and photo silk screening and studios for painting, photography, sculpture, ceramics, drawing, and graphic design.

-Computing Facilities - The college has eight computer work stations in the campus center that are available on a 24-hour basis, various department specific PC labs, multi-purpose wired classrooms and extensive wireless connections dedicated to academic and student use.
-The Art facility has a Macintosh lab for department specific applications.
+Computing Facilities - The college has eight computer work stations in the Campus Center; various department-specific PC labs; multi-purpose wired classrooms and extensive wireless connections dedicated to academic and student use.
+The Art facility has a Macintosh lab for department-specific applications.
 The college continuously updates its computing services and offers network access for each bed in college-owned dormitories and townhouses.
-The network is available locally via dial-in from non-college owned residences for a small fee.

-The fall of 2005 represents the ninth year in which each first-year student receives a laptop computer, and the fifth year which they receive a printer.
-Students use this equipment for their four years at Houghton and own by them upon graduation.
+The fall of 2006 represents the eleventh year in which each first-year student receives a laptop computer and the seventh year in which they receive a printer.
+Students use this equipment for their four years at Houghton and own them upon graduation.